martintrojer/edn-scala/README.md

 ## Usage

-Add the following line in your build.sbt;
+Add the following lines in your build.sbt;

 ```
 resolvers += "Sonatype snapshots" at "http://oss.sonatype.org/content/repositories/snapshots/"